galliaproject/gallia-docs/tasks.md

 		- <a name="t201101121424"></a>t201101121424 - confusing: `preservesPartitioning` indicates whether the input function preserves the partitioner, which should be `false` unless this is a pair RDD and the input function doesn't modify the keys.

 ===========================================================================
-- build: <a name="t210121165130"></a>t210121165130
+- build: <a name="build"></a><a name="t210121165130"></a>t210121165130
-		remarks:
+	- _remarks_:
 		- semver: will be very liberal with my changes to PATCH version at least for the 0.0.x series, will then formalize process by increment
 	- <a name="t210121101237"></a>t210121101237 - p1 - 2.13 support
 		- ~~make it compile~~
 		- address resulting new warnings